tdeckers/utcar/README.md

 `https://<taddr>/rest/items/al_021/state`

+You can provide `-tuser` and `-tpwd` to provide basic authentication.

 If an (X)SIA message of UR is received, an OFF message is sent.
 Support for more messages types might be added later.